 The experiment was structured as follows.
-We define an acquisition as the data collected at one scale factor with 30 trials at each of the 11 comparison levels.
+We define an acquisition as the data collected at one covariance scale factor with 30 trials at each of the 11 comparison levels.
 We define a permutation as a set of six acquisitions, where each acquisition corresponds to one of the possible six scale factors.
 We collected three permutations for each observer, with a new random order drawn for each permutation.
 Thus, after the practice session (see: Recruitment and Exclusion), there were total 18 acquisitions.
 We divided these 18 acquisitions over 6 sessions, each session with 3 acquisitions.
 In each acquisition, we randomly selected the images on the trials from the pregenerated image databases.
-The first five trials of each acquisition were moderate trials (as defined above) to acclimatize the observer to the experimental conditions.
+The first five trials of each acquisition were moderate trials (as defined above) to acclimatize the observer to the experimental task.
 The responses for these five trials were not saved.

-Each acquisition consisted of 330 trials (excluding the 5 moderate acclimatization trials), 30 at each of the 11 comparison levels.
+Each acquisition thus consisted of 330 trials (excluding the 5 moderate acclimatization trials), 30 at each of the 11 comparison levels.
 The trial sequence (order of comparison stimuli) in an acquisition was generated pseudo-randomly at the beginning of the acquisition.
-For this, at each comparison lightness level, 30 standard and comparison images were chosen pseudo-randomly with replacement from the dataset.
+For this, at each comparison lightness level, 30 standard and comparison images were chosen pseudo-randomly with replacement from the image dataset.
 The sequence of presentation of these 330 trials were randomized and saved.
 For each trial, the order of presentation of the standard and comparison image was also determined pseudo-randomly and saved.
 The trials were presented according to the saved sequence.

 The trials in an acquisition were presented in three blocks of 110 trials each.
 At the end of each block observer took a rest (of minimum 1 minute).
 The observer could terminate the experiment anytime during the acquisition.
 If an observer terminated an acquisition, the data for that acquisition was not saved.
 No observer terminated any acquisition.
 One observer rescheduled at the beginning of a session due to tiredness for reasons unrelated to the experiment.
 The session was rescheduled.

-Stimulus Presentation: The images were presented on an LCD monitor.
-The monitor was located at a distance of 75cm from the observer.
-The size of each image was 2.6cm x 2.6cm on the monitor, corresponding to 2° by 2° visual angle.
+Stimulus Presentation: The size of each image was 2.6cm x 2.6cm on the monitor, corresponding to 2° by 2° visual angle.
 The target object size on the screen in the 2D images was ~1° in diameter.
 Each image was presented for 250ms (this was a deviation from the preregistration document, which specifies the presentation time as 500ms), with an inter-stimulus interval of 250ms and inter-trial interval of 250ms.
 Inter-stimulus interval (ISI) is defined as the interval between the first and the second image presented on each trial.
 The response for each trial was collected after both the images had been displayed and removed from the screen.
 The observer could take as long as they wished before entering the response.
 Feedback was provided via tones presented after the response.
 The next trial was presented 250ms (ITI) after the feedback.
 Thus, the actual inter-trial interval depended on the response time of the observer.